Ross River virus: Classification and morphology

 Taxonomically, Ross River virus belongs to the virus genus Alphavirus, which is part of the family Togaviridae.
 The alphaviruses are a group of small enveloped single-strand positive-sense RNA viruses.
-RRV belongs to a subgroup of "Old World" (Eurasian-African-Australasian) alphaviruses, and is considered closely related to Sagiyama virus.
+RRV belongs to a subgroup of "Old World" (Eurasian-African-Australasian) alphaviruses, and belongs to the SF antigenic complex of the genus Alphavirus.

 The virions (virus particles) themselves contain their genome in a protein capsid 700 Å in diameter.
 They are characterised by the presence of two glycoproteins (E1 and E2) embedded as trimeric dimers in a host-derived lipid envelope.

 Because RRV is transmitted by mosquitos, it is considered an arbovirus, a non-taxonomic term for viruses borne by arthropod vectors.